Bramstorp/docker-dev-prod-env-demo/README.md

 SQL settings for dev and prod can be find in .env.dev and .env.prod

-Postgresql settings for prod can be find in .env.prod.db and dev settings can be find in docker-compose-dev.yml
+Postgressql settings for prod can be find in .env.prod.db and dev settings can be find in docker-compose-dev.yml